Stone inscriptions in the Kathmandu Valley: Multilingual inscriptions

-Among the thousands of Nepal language inscriptions scattered across Nepal Mandala, or the Kathmandu Valley and its neighborhood, there are a few inscribed in other languages too.
+Among the thousands of Newar language inscriptions scattered across Nepal Mandala, or the Kathmandu Valley and its neighborhood, there are a few inscribed in other languages too.
 King Pratap Malla's polyglot inscription dated Nepal Era 774 (1654 AD) at Kathmandu Durbar Square is an example of his linguistic interest.
 The massive stone with spouts to dispense water to travelers is carved in 15 languages including Greek, French and Persian.

 Three inscriptions written in Nepali (Khas Kura, Gorkhali) have been found in the Kathmandu Valley, all of them from the period in which Pratap Malla featured prominently in the politics of Kantipur.
 There is one at Makhan dated 1641 AD.
 Although it acknowledges Jaya Laxmi Malla, Pratap Malla's father, its date is very close to the formal commencement of Pratap Malla's ascension to the throne.
 Another at Guheswari bears the name Pratap Malla.
 Another famed stone inscription of Pratap Malla installed at Rani Pokhari pond contains writings in three languages: Sanskrit, Nepali and Nepal Bhasa.
 It is dated Nepal Era 790 (1670 AD) and describes the construction of Rani Pokhari and its religious significance.

 A large stone inscription containing texts in Nepal Bhasa and Tibetan is installed at the Swayambhu stupa complex.
 It records the renovation of the stupa during the years 1751-1758.
 The epitaph on the tombstone of a Capuchin missionary named Francesco della Penna, who died and was buried in Patan in 1745, contains texts in Latin and Nepal Bhasa.